jeromeetienne/AR.js/README.md

 # AR.js - Efficient Augmented Reality for the Web using ARToolKit

 I am focusing hard on making AR for the web a reality.
-This repository is where i publish the code.
+This repository is where I publish the code.
 Contact me anytime [@jerome_etienne](https://twitter.com/jerome_etienne).
 Stuff are still moving fast, We reached a good status tho.
-So i wanted to publish thus people can try it and have fun with it :)
+So I wanted to publish thus people can try it and have fun with it :)

 - **Very Fast** : it runs efficiently even on phones.
 [60 fps on my 2 year-old phone](https://twitter.com/jerome_etienne/status/831333879810236421)!
 - **Very Webby** : It is a pure web solution, so no installation required.
 Full javascript based on three.js + jsartoolkit5
-- **Free and Open** : It is completly open source and free of charge!
+- **Free and Open** : It is completely open source and free of charge!
 - **Pure Standards** : It works on any phone with [webgl](http://caniuse.com/#feat=webgl) and [webrtc](http://caniuse.com/#feat=stream)

 ![screenshot](https://cloud.githubusercontent.com/assets/252962/23068128/40343608-f51a-11e6-8cb3-900e37a7f658.jpg)